bertronika/copris/README.md

 If you've defined a printer feature file, and it includes custom variables (prefixed with `C_`), you may use them directly in input text.

-To allow for that, specify the `-c` argument when running COPRIS and begin your text with a line, containing `COPRIS ENABLE-VARIABLES`.
+To allow for that, specify the `-P/--parse-variables` argument when running COPRIS and begin your text with a line, containing `COPRIS ENABLE-VARIABLES`.
 This is called the *modeline* and tells COPRIS to process variables in input text.

 You may then call variables in the text file by omitting their `C_` prefix and prepending a dollar sign to them.
 I.e., if your variable is `C_SERIF`, `$SERIF` should be used in text.